Trump posts unedited ’60 Minutes’ interview before it airs

 “You know that’s not true,” she said.

-Trump objected and said she wouldn’t address Biden in the same manner.
+Trump objected and said she wouldn’t address his opponent, Democrat Joe Biden, in the same manner.

-Stahl — who, like Trump, was hospitalized with COVID-19 but recovered — said she could not believe that after a Rose Garden event that led to several people coming down with the virus that the president was not strongly encouraging people to wear masks at his campaign rallies.

-Toward the end of their interview, Stahl said both men had insulted “60 Minutes” by giving campaign speeches instead of answering questions.

-“There is this kind of anticipation that people in power are held to account and they answer questions from the public,” she said.
-“Not from me, the public, and I feel you didn’t do that and I’m upset.”
+In video of Stahl’s later encounter with Pence, she said “you both have insulted ‘60 Minutes’ and me by not answering any of our questions and by giving set campaign speeches that we’ve heard both of you give at rallies.”

 “Well, Lesley, I appreciate the speech that you just gave,” Pence replied.
-“But I’ve answered all your questions and I’ve spoken about things the American people care about.
-The American people want a president who puts the health of Americans first…”
+“But I’ve answered all your questions.
+And I’ve spoken about the things the American people care about.”

+Trump complained about the “bias, hatred and rudeness” by “60 Minutes” and CBS as he tweeted the Facebook link.

+The CBS broadcast, the most popular news program in the country, will have the last word Sunday, when it presents edited versions of the interviews, along with talks with Biden and his vice presidential candidate, Kamala Harris.

 By DAVID BAUDER and JILL COLVIN